devops329/devops/instruction/gitHubActions/gitHubActions.md

 ---

 For this course we are using GitHub Actions as the execution engine for the JWT Pizza CI pipelines.
 GitHub Actions represent a CI pipeline with a YAML formatted **workflow** file.
-Workflows are stored in the `.github/workflows` directory in a repository.
+Workflows are stored in a repositories `.github/workflows` directory.
 Any `.yml` files located in that directory will automatically be loaded and executed.
 A repository can have multiple workflows, each of which can perform a different set of tasks.
 For example, you can have one workflow to build and test pull requests and another workflow to deploy your application every time a release is created.

 The workflow is composed of one or more **jobs** which are in turn, comprised of one or more **steps**.
 A step will execute an individual task such as building the code, running tests, or copying files.
 When workflows triggers based upon some event such as a push, issue creation, or timer, a **runner** loads and executes the workflow.
 It is common for there to be some sort of output for a workflow such as a release artifact or a binary that is pushed into production.